 - TransWest’s initial capacity allocation process was approved by FERC on Feb.
 26, 2021.
-TransWest has retained an Independent Solicitation Manager to run the open solicitation process, including managing a TWE Project Open Solicitation website.
-The link to that website will be added to this page when it is available.
+TransWest has retained an Independent Solicitation Manager to run the open solicitation process, including managing a TWE Project Open Solicitation website at www.transwestexpress-os.com.

 Join TransWest's email list to receive periodic updates and meeting notifications.